Myths around the risks of coronavirus in the UK are doing the rounds. We put the facts straight.

 - put the tissue straight into a closed bin

-- wash your hands afterwards, and then frequently, with soap or sanitiser
+- wash your hands regularly with soap and water or sanitiser

 - keep your distance from people who are coughing and sneezing (at least one metre)

 None of these will help protect against the new virus in any way, the WHO adds.